Intersectionality Summer Intensive™

 ISI is the best place to learn about intersectionality and build the capacity to apply it to your health equity and social work well.

-ISI, an engaging, 5-day in-person experience in Philadelphia, PA, brings together expert intersectionality researchers and scholars such as Lisa Bowleg, PhD, MA, Stephanie Cook, PhD, MPH, and Chioma Nnaji, MPH to deliver interactive and first-rate training about the most important things you need to know to elevate your qualitative, quantitative, and mixed methods intersectionality work and intersectionality practice.
+ISI, an engaging, 5-day in-person experience in Philadelphia, PA, brings together expert intersectionality researchers and scholars such as Lisa Bowleg, PhD, MA, Stephanie Cook, PhD, MPH, and Chioma Nnaji, MPH to deliver interactive and first-rate training.

 Intentionally small, ISI provides lots of opportunities for hands-on learning and meaningful interactions between participants and facilitators.